Low Sugar Pumpkin Spice Oatmeal

 • 2 tbsp chopped pecans

-• Pour into your favorite serving dish and sprinkle chopped pecans across the top of the bowl.
+4. Pour into two serving dishes and sprinkle chopped pecans across the top of the bowl.

 Fit this recipe into a healthy eating routine